microsoft/FluidFramework/BREAKING.md

 - The `createDataObject` in `PureDataObjectFactory` has a mandatory `existing` parameter to differentiate creating vs loading.

 ### `webpack-fluid-loader` package name changed
 The `webpack-fluid-loader` utility was previously available from a package named `@fluidframework/webpack-fluid-loader`.
-However, since it is intended as an example tool not for use in production, it is now available under the tools scope `@fluid-tools/webpack-fluid-loader`.
+However, since it is a tool and should not be used in production, it is now available under the tools scope `@fluid-tools/webpack-fluid-loader`.

 ## 0.44 Breaking changes
 - [Property removed from ContainerRuntime class](#Property-removed-from-the-ContainerRuntime-class)